yudhanjaya/xeffect/README.md

 Compatibility: Works on any modern web browser (Chrome, Firefox, Safari, Edge, etc.) without needing any additional setup or installation.

 I'm trying to keep it as deliberately simple as possible.
 There's no need for a web server, no dependencies to install, and no complex build process.
+I'm basically building these things also as a way of learning JavaScript a bit better, so it makes sense to build as simple as possible.